How to Know if You Have Anxiety

 Anxiety could also be a symptom of some other underlying mental health conditions such as depression.
 Although not an illness, pregnancy and giving birth can be a traumatic or unpleasant experience for some women, giving rise to stress.

 However, they soon develop a dependence on these substances.
 If the drugs become unavailable, especially if the person is trying to quit, the symptoms have shown to aggravate.
 Not only this, people who abuse drugs and alcohol are more likely to develop anxiety than others.
+The best way to overcome this anxiety and dependence to drugs is by going to rehab centers that treat both mental health issues and substance abuse disorder, see it here.

 Trauma: Victims of severe trauma, physical and emotional, may also exhibit signs and symptoms of anxiety.
 It could be caused by the death of a loved one or having witnessed a traumatic event.
 In some adults, anxiety could be a tell-tale sign of childhood abuse or trauma in military training and combat.
 An intensive surgery with a rather long recovery period might also stress an individual.